BERP rotor: How it works

 Therefore, the BERP blade manages to make the best of both worlds by reducing compressibility effects on the advancing blade and delaying the onset of retreating blade stall.
 The net result is a significant increase in the operational flight envelope.

 Programmes

 The initial programme, BERP I, studied the design, manufacture and qualification of composite rotor blades.
 This resulted in producing new main rotor and tail rotor blades for the Westland Sea King.
 Following on from the first, the second programme, BERP II, analysed advanced aerofoil sections for future rotor blades.
 This fed into the BERP III programme.

 BERP III designs have a notch toward the outer end of the rotor blade, with a greater amount of sweepback from the notch to the end of the blade compared to inboard of the notch.
 BERP III culminated in a technology demonstration on a Westland Lynx helicopter.
-In 1986, a Lynx specially modified registered G-LYNX and piloted by Trevor Egginton set an absolute speed record for helicopters over a 15 and 25 km course by reaching 400.87 km/h (249.09 mph).
+In 1986, a Lynx specially modified registered G-LYNX set an absolute speed record for helicopters over a 15 and 25 km course by reaching 400.87 km/h (249.09 mph).
 Following the successful technology demonstration, the BERP III blade went into production.